16-18 Summer School 2020

 16-18 Summer School

 The BES 16-18 Summer School is a week long residential field experience for students studying sciences at A-level, Scottish Higher and other similar qualifications.
-This year we were joined by 31 students from 7 different schools across the UK.

-Our programme for the week was delivered by ecologists across a breadth of ecological disciplines and we are very grateful for all their time, effort and inspiration.
+Here’s what happened in 2019: Our programme for the week was delivered by ecologists across a breadth of ecological disciplines and we are very grateful for all their time, effort and inspiration.

 Tarnwatch was a chance for students to share their stories about their learning during each day, recorded and broadcast live each night.
 We are immensely grateful to the Open University who worked with students all week to produce the nightly broadcast and all students and speakers who contributed their time to the summer school and it’s broadcast